 In addition to stretching and strengthening the muscle, taping or wrapping the affected muscle with an elastic bandage may be done by your physiotherapist in order to assist initial swelling, and to provide support to the muscle as you rehabilitate it.
 They may even teach you how to tape or wrap your own muscle so you can do it on your own.

-If your muscle strain is in the lower part of your body, your therapist may prescribe a specific type of strengthening called plyometrics.
+If your muscle strain is in the lower part of your Healthy Body, your therapist may prescribe a specific type of strengthening called plyometrics.
 Plyometrics is a form of power strengthening that is a particularly important part of the end stage of your rehabilitation for any of your power muscles in your legs such as your quads, hamstrings, and calves, especially if you are involved in sport.
 Plyometrics involves repetitive jumping which forces your muscles to engage in force as they repetitively shorten and lengthen.
 This type of training maximally loads the lower extremity muscles and prepares them to take the high stress load involved with activity such as sport or daily activities such as running across the street.

 A critical part of our treatment for a muscle strain at ProActive Rehab & Sport Injury Centre includes advice on finally returning to your normal physical activity level.
 Strained muscles can easily be aggravated if too much stress is put through them at an inappropriate time.
 Returning to your normal physical activity at a graduated pace is crucial to avoiding repetitive muscle strains of the same muscle or a chronic injury.
 Advice from your physiotherapist on the acceptable level of activity at each stage of your rehabilitation process will be invaluable, and will assist you in returning to your activities as quickly but as safely as possible.